 The Story of Rainier Foothills Wellness Foundation

-When it comes to caring about the people on the Plateau, no one does it better than the leaders and donors of Rainier Foothills Wellness Foundation.
-Since 1982, our volunteer board of community members has worked in partnership with caring individuals, community groups, business leaders and generous donors to raise more than $5 million to support the programs that make the Foothills Communities healthy and safe havens to raise families and grow old.
+When it comes to caring about the people on the Plateau, no one does it better than the leaders and donors of Rainier Foothills Wellness Foundation (RFWF).
+Since 1982, our volunteer board of community members has worked in partnership with caring individuals, community groups, business leaders and generous donors to raise more than $5 million to support the programs that make the Foothills Communities healthy and safe havens to live, work and play.

 Rainier Foothills Wellness Foundation (RFWF) fills the gaps around basic needs to the most vulnerable population groups across the Plateau serving both King and Pierce County.
-Service boundaries include cities of: Enumclaw of King County and all of Buckley, Wilkeson, Carbonado, South Prairie and Greenwater all located in Pierce County.
+Service boundaries include cities of: Enumclaw and Black Diamond in King County as well as Buckley, Wilkeson, Carbonado, South Prairie and Greenwater all located in Pierce County.
 We are the only non-profit and service agency that crosses the county line to better serve all populations in the rural communities that many reside.
-Our signature events provide continuing community outreach and relationship building.
-Each social experience adds new friends and supporters and increases awareness of Rainier Foothills Wellness Foundation and its programs and services.